MatrixLabTools/PotentialDB.jl/docs/src/usage.md

 - method - Method used to calculate potential.

 Additionally `hash`-keyword is optional.
-It contains SHA256 sum of potential file and if present is used to check integrity of potential upon loading.
+It contains SHA256 sum of potential file and, if present, is used to check integrity of potential upon loading.

-To load custom potential registry use `PotentialRegistry("Registry.toml")`.
+To load custom potential registry, use `PotentialRegistry("Registry.toml")`.
-If file `"Registry.toml"`-excists this call loads it and checks, if it has correct form, if not it will throw an error.
-If file does not excist it creates a new registry.
+If file `"Registry.toml"` exists, this call loads it and checks, if it has correct form, if not it will throw an error.
+If file does not exist, it creates a new registry.

 ```@example 2
 using PotentialDB # hide